 We tell the story of being disciples, learners of Christ.
 And so we gather awkwardly in bars and at the fair and in the park and at school and at our jobs.
 And we reach out to others in love.
 And we give them a root beer float.
 And we tell them we love them.
 And the promise behind that story is that Jesus works through us to do all that.

-We tell the story of learning and growing together across the generations through asking both kids and adults to help lead worship each photo 2and every week.
+We tell the story of learning and growing together across the generations through asking both kids and adults to help lead worship each and every week.
 The promise behind this story is that all people are part of this life of faith.
 There are no experts.
 No one is worthier than another.
 Now that is promise.
 That is a story to tell.

 We tell the story of practicing faith together in worship.
 And the promise in this story is that it matters in the rest of our lives, not just here.